denis-shienkov/vscode-qbs/docs/qbs-build-profiles.md

 projects, using the [setup-qt](https://doc.qt.io/qbs/cli-setup-qt.html) command.

+## Updating build profiles

+If the Qbs already configured with build profiles, then use the **Qbs: Update Build Profiles** command to read that profiles from the Qbs configuration into the extension to fill the profile selector.

+**Note**: This command runs automatically when the extension loading.

 ## Exporting build profiles

 * To export the build profiles into a text file, run the